tsc21-ic/Assessing-COVID-19-Severity-in-US-Children-with-Bayesian-Random-Time-Effect-Model/README.md

 children, adults and elderly populations in the US.
 However, relatively little attention on COVID-19 studies were made on understanding the associativity of factors affecting the disease severity among children.
-Using the COVID-19 Case Surveillance Public Use Data [4], we assess the factors associated with clinical severity (hospitalization, intensive care unit (ICU) admission, and deaths) among the children who contracted COVID-19.
+Using the COVID-19 Case Surveillance Public Use Data, we assess the factors associated with clinical severity (hospitalization, intensive care unit (ICU) admission, and deaths) among the children who contracted COVID-19.
 Descriptive exploratory analyses were conducted using the subset of the data for children and using observations from March 1 to December 16, 2020.
 Patterns of missing data in the